← Back to s.plings.io Core Systems

 Processing:

-- No object found
+- No object found in database

-- Generic Plings tag
+- Generic Plings tag (no class pointer)

-- Route to creation flow
+- Route to unknown-tag onboarding

 Output: